Finkch/resume/resume.md

 * Bachelor of Science in Physics and Computer Science
 * Dean's List honoree on multiple occasions
-* Former Executive of UBCO's Astronomy Club
+* Former executive of UBC-O's Astronomy Club

 ***